asinck/webcam/README.md

 Note that you can't have an Inverse View in Overlay mode.

-To run this program, you're going to need cv2.
-If you don't have them, it won't run.
-For cv2, you need python-opencv (on ubuntu, least).
+To run this program, you're going to need cv2 and Tkinter.
+If you don't have them, this program won't run.
+For cv2, on ubuntu, look for the opencv package

 To close this program, hit escape.